CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - `signature` is a CMS `ContentInfo` containing the SignedData structure.

 The specific contents of the `signature` field depend on whether it is a member signature or an organisation signature, as detailed in {{cms-signeddata-structure}}.

-For detached signatures, the plaintext MUST be provided separately during verification.

 ## Verification Procedure